Steven Markoff

 Steven C. Markoff is an American entrepreneur, film producer, author, and educator.
 He is the founder of the A-Mark Financial Corporation, a financial services firm based in Santa Monica, California that originally traded in rare coins and precious metals.
 He later created a series of websites (most notably ProCon.org) with the goal of providing nonpartisan information about a wide range of social and political topics.
 In the mid-2000s, Markoff served as an executive producer on several films including Alpha Dog, Next Day Air and Stander.
-In 2020, he published the non-fiction book, The Case Against George W. Bush, through Rare Bird Books.
+He published the non-fiction books, The Case Against George W. Bush, HANDBOOK – The First 100 Years Of The ACLU: A Compendium Of Advocacy Before The United States Supreme Court, and Misfire: The Supreme Court, The Second Amendment, Our Right to Bear Arms, through Rare Bird Books.

 Life and career

 Steven Markoff is a native of Los Angeles.
 He graduated from Los Angeles City College in 1964.
 In 1965, Markoff founded the A-Mark Financial Corporation, a Santa Monica-based financial services company that trades in rare coins and precious metals.
 The company was originally known as the A-Mark Coin Company (and later A-Mark Precious Metals, Inc.).
 A-Mark initially operated primarily as a wholesaler of rare coins and gold and silver bullion.
 In addition to serving as chairman and CEO of A-Mark, Markoff also held the role of president of the American Coin Exchange in the 1970s.

-In January 1976, Markoff (through A-Mark) purchased the LaVere Redfield silver dollar collection for $7.3 million.
+In January 1976, Markoff (through A-Mark) purchased The Redfield Hoard silver dollar collection for $7.3 million.
 The collection consisted of over 407,000 silver dollar coins weighing a total of 12 tons.
 Later that year, Markoff facilitated A-Mark's purchase of the J.E.
 Wilkinson gold pattern coin collection, consisting of 45 coins valued at a total $5 million.
 The collection also featured the 1907 Indian Head Double Eagle pattern worth $1 million on its own.
 The coin was formerly owned by King Farouk of Egypt.
 Markoff saw continued success through A-Mark with sales exceeding $1 billion annually in the 1980s and 90s.
-In 2000, the Los Angeles Business Journal listed A-Mark Financial Corporation as the second-largest privately-owned firm in Los Angeles.
+In 2000, the Los Angeles Business Journal listed A-Mark Financial Corporation as the second-largest privately owned firm in Los Angeles.
 Greg Manning Auctions Inc. bought a majority stake in A-Mark for $16 million in 2005.
 Thereafter, the firm changed its name to Escala Group, then to Spectrum Group International Inc. In 2009, it purchased the remainder of A-Mark.